Blueberries and granite, photo by John R. Boettiger

-Reckonings is a journal focused on human and cultural change, and justice in its range of interactive dimension - personal, social, economic, environmental.
+Reckonings is a journal focused on human and cultural change, and justice in its range of interactive dimension - personal, social, political, economic, environmental, poetic.

 Justice, hope and history: so inevitably issues of